Los Angeles County Employees Retirement Association: Board of Investments

 The Board of Investments meets at 9 a.m. on the second Wednesday of each month.

 Benefits

 Health care benefits

 LACERA provides health insurance plans for its retired members.
-LACERA covers 100% of healthcare premiums for Los Angeles County retirees who have at least 25 years of public service.
+LACERA covers 100% of healthcare premiums (up to the benchmark rate) for Los Angeles County retirees who have at least 25 years of public service.
 For members with 10 years of public service, LACERA contributes 40% of health care plan premiums, with an additional contribution of 4% for each additional year worked.

 Retirement plans

 LACERA offers two tracks of retirement plans, for general members (civil servants) and for safety members (safety employees, including sheriff deputies and firefighters), further subdivided as follows: